michaeltomko/tumble_4_ya/README.md

 ## Usage

-Simply call `tumble` on any Array and pass your weighted sorting criteria into the block.
-Failing to include a block will cause Tumble4Ya to simply act as an alias for the default `shuffle` method.
+Simply call `.tumble` on any Array and pass your weighted sorting criteria into the block.
+Failing to include a block will cause Tumble4Ya to simply act as an alias for the default `.shuffle` method.

 You can provide your criteria by constructing an Array of **Boolean (true or false)** and/or **Binary (1 or 0)** values inside of the block, like so…